code-a/OTRMono/README.md

 # OTRMono

+**This repository is archived and not maintained.**

+**If you are looking for a modern alternative to OTRv3 I recommend [X3DH](https://www.signal.org/docs/specifications/x3dh/) with [Double Ratchet](https://www.signal.org/docs/specifications/doubleratchet/) for the post key-agreement message encryption.**

 ## Description
 This project is a mono library for OTR encryption with support for OTR versions 1, 2 & 3.